tandao0909/hands-on-with-DS/Chapter 11/note.md

 - AdaGrad frequently performs well for simple quadratic problems, but it often stops too early when training neural networks: the learning rate gets scaled so much that the algorithm ends up stopping entirely before reaching the optimal optimum.
 - **Note**: Even though Keras does have an `AdaGrad` optimizer, you should not use it to train deep neural networks (it may be efficient for simpler tasks, such as linear regression, though).
 - However, understanding AdaGrad is helpful to comprehend the other adaptative learning rate algorithms.

+## RMSProp

+- As we've seen, AdaGrad runs the risk of slowing down a bit too fast and never converging to the global optimum.
+- The *RMSProp* algorithm was created by Geoffrey Hinton and Tijmen Tieleman in 2012 and presented by Geoffrey Hinton in his Coursera class on neural networks ([slides](https://homl.info/57); [video](https://homl.info/58)).
+Amusingly, since the authors did not write a paper to describe the algorithm, researchers often cite “slide29 in lecture 6e” in their papers.
+- It fixes this by accumulating only the gradients from the most recent iterations, as opposed to all the gradients since the beginning of training.
+- It does so by using exponential decay in the first step:
+    1. $s \leftarrow \rho s + (1-\rho)\nabla_\theta J(\theta) \otimes \nabla_\theta J(\theta)$
+    2. $\theta \leftarrow \theta - \eta \nabla_\theta J(\theta) \oslash \sqrt{s + \varepsilon}$
+- The decay rate $\rho$ is typically set to 0.9.
+Yes, it is once again a new hyperparameter, but this default value often works well, so you may not need to tune it at all.
+- As you expect, Keras has an `RMSProp` optimizer.
+- Expect on very simple problems, this optimizer almost always performs much better than AdaGrad.
+- In fact, it was the preferred optimization algorithm of many researchers until Adam optimization showed up.